nextstrain/nextclade/docs/user/nextclade-web.md

 Power users might want to click **Customize dataset files** in order to get access to more configuration.
 This mode is equivalent to using the [Nextclade CLI](nextclade-cli), and accepts the same input files.

-> 💡 There are a number of options of providing input data to Nextclade, including:
+> 💡 There is a number of options of providing input data to Nextclade, including:
 >
 > - Drag & Drop a file onto the "upload" area
 > - Picking a file from computer storage: click `Select a file`